-At the conclusion of the interviews, the panel will complete a final assessment, using information from stages 1,2 and 3, to identify the most competitive applicant.
+At the conclusion of the interviews, the panel will consider all information provided by applicants during stages 1,2 and 3, to identify the most competitive applicant.

 Feedback, including a summary of the referees' online feedback will be provided to all applicants during the four-day breach period.